 "Maybe one slice,"

-When Gev took a seat in the armchair he said casually.
+When Gev took a seat in the armchair, Hakuo casually comments.
 "I love Mexican food,"

 "Don't."
 Gev shook his head when saying it, the slice paused at his lips.
 "I don't wanna know you."

-Gev didn't want to answer but he was thirsty so he said dryly.
+Gev didn't want to answer but he was thirsty so he dryly replied.
 "It's fine."

-Returning to the living room he set down the glasses of ice water.
-Sipping the drink he took a long swig before asking.
+Returning to the living room, the Krenn set down the glasses of ice water.
+Sipping the drink he then took a longer swig, before asking.
 "How are you holding up?"

 He had expected the question a lot sooner than this, and replied coolly.
 "He's in here, with me."